Hack23/cia-compliance-manager/docs/architecture/SECURITY_ARCHITECTURE.md

 ### Current Status

-Black Trigram does not use VPC infrastructure:
+CIA Compliance Manager does not use VPC infrastructure:

 - **🚫 No VPC**: Frontend-only application with no AWS VPC
 - **🚫 No Private Subnets**: Static content delivery only